angular/angular/aio/content/guide/i18n-common-prepare.md

 *   Use the `i18n` attribute to mark text in component templates
 *   Use the `i18n-` attribute to mark attribute text strings in component templates
-*   Use the `$localize` tagged message string to mark test strings in component code
+*   Use the `$localize` tagged message string to mark text strings in component code

 ## Mark text in component template